btittelbach/cachetable/README.md

-### CacheMap
+### CacheTable

-A naive implementation of  ...
-CacheM described in his blog here:
+A quick and naive golang implementation of a CacheTable as described in Fabian "ryg" Giesen's (blog)[https://fgiesen.wordpress.com/2019/02/11/cache-tables/]:

 Based on the naive hashmap code of Prakhar Srivastav.